OC wide receiver makes the catch of a lifetime: Child thrown from burning building

 But the greatest catch he ever made in his life came long after his playing career ended.

-Heart-stopping video shows Blanks diving to catch a 3-year-old boy thrown off the balcony of a burning building in Phoenix on July 3.
+Heart-stopping video shows Blanks diving to catch a 3-year-old boy thrown off the balcony of an apartment fire in Phoenix on July 3.

 "Instinct.
 There wasn't much thinking.
 I just reacted.
 I just did it," he told Eyewitness News in recalling the moment.